Chris Kirk

 Christopher Brandon Kirk (born May 8, 1985) is an American professional golfer who plays on the PGA Tour.
-He won four tournaments on the PGA Tour between 2011 and 2015 and won again in 2023 after an almost eight year drought.
+He won four tournaments on the PGA Tour between 2011 and 2015, again in 2023 after an almost eight-year drought, and again in 2024.
 He finished second in the 2014 FedEx Cup Playoffs and reached a career-high of 16 in the world rankings during 2015.

-Early years
+Early life

-Born in Knoxville, Tennessee, Kirk was reared in Woodstock, Georgia.
+Born in Knoxville, Tennessee, Kirk was raised in Woodstock, Georgia and attended Etowah High School.
 He played college golf at the University of Georgia in Athens and was a member of their 2005 NCAA championship team.
 He represented the United States in the 2006 Eisenhower Trophy, where he had the joint second-lowest individual score, and in the 2007 Walker Cup.
 He was the Ben Hogan Award winner as a senior in 2007.

 Professional career

 Nationwide Tour

 Kirk turned professional immediately after the 2007 Walker Cup.
 He played on the Nationwide Tour for three seasons from 2008 through 2010.
 He was runner-up in the 2008 Knoxville Open, losing in a playoff to Jarrod Lyle.
 Kirk had a very successful season in 2010.
 Early in the season he lost to Jim Herman in a playoff for the Moonah Classic and was a runner-up in the BMW Charity Pro-Am.
 In June he won the Fort Smith Classic, his first Nationwide Tour title, and followed this up with his second win at the Knoxville News Sentinel Open in August.
 Kirk finished the season second on the Nationwide Tour money list to earn his 2011 PGA Tour card, despite missing the end of the season with a wrist injury.